WangChyanhassth-2say/FaceRecognition_cpp/README.md

     # directly returns the features of the man in the bbox, just one guy

 the functions remain
-    # to make the face align using the 5-points info
+    # for making the face align using the 5-points info
     # we provide two ways to handle that
-    # similar transform is a little bit heavier, but robuster with the yaw and pitch rotations
+    # similarity transform is a little bit heavier way, but robuster with the yaw and pitch rotations
     # while we also able to align with the angle between the line of two eyes and the horizen, see details in LiveNet
 ```